Luxury Scottish Tours' Guides

 Stuart & Glenda Mackinnon

 In 2013 Stuart suffered a serious knee injury which put an end to his sea-going tourism career (as well as giving him a welcome excuse to never take up marathon running!).
-In 2016 he was delighted to be able to return to tourism work starting his own business, Misty Isle Tours, which has now developed into Skye Luxury Tours.
-This new venture gives him the opportunity to put what he has learned through his years of working with his parents to good use.
+In 2016 he was delighted to be able to return to tourism with Skye Luxury Tours, giving him the opportunity to put to good use what he learned through his years of working with his parents.